Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 It's best to let your babysitter tell you how much they want to earn before you throw a number out.
 You might be willing to pay them $12 per hour, but they might be perfectly willing to do it for $10.

 Just make sure you're taking other factors into account like your babysitter's age and experience.
 The cheapest option isn't necessarily the best.

 Refer to our complete guide to babysitter pay for help deciding on an appropriate pay rate for your situation.

-You won't want to abuse this regularly, but ideally, your babysitter will be flexible and not be super resentful if you need them to stay a couple hours later.
+You won't want to abuse this regularly, but ideally, your babysitter will be flexible and not be super resentful if you need them to stay a couple of hours later.
 Life is full of unexpected situations that might come up.

 In other words, if we call will you actually be able to show up?

 It seems like if you asked this kind of question to a criminal or someone with something big to hide, they would just lie.
 But that isn't always the case!
 I've actually heard of one group interview where the interviewer asked everyone this question and one of the candidates just flat-out admitted to doing cocaine before the interview!

 Discipline is a very important subject as it is essential that you and your babysitter are on the same page when handling challenging behaviors from your children.